 2. How do I find out if I am eligible?

-3. My family needs food now.
-When will I get this?
+3. When will I get my P-EBT benefits?

 Visit map-ebt.org/uyb for step-by-step guidance on how to activate (PIN) your P-EBT card.

 9. Do I have to activate (pin) my student's P-EBT card by a specific date?

 We encourage all families to activate each student's P-EBT card as soon as the card is received, but there is no set deadline to activate or pin the P-EBT card.

 10. Do I have to use all my P-EBT benefits when I get them?

 No. The money will carry over from month to month.
 Benefits that are not used for over a year will be removed from the card.